-It is summer holiday time and although you are looking forward to your well-earned break you may be dreading the fact that you still have to pack a suitcase!!
+It is August and summer holiday time and although you are looking forward to your well-earned break you may be dreading the fact that you still have to pack a suitcase!!

 Some people tackle this chore with military precision – with Excel spreadsheets containing packing lists from previous holidays; others however, may have the contents of their whole wardrobe on the bed with no idea about where to start!